framps/raspiBackupDoc/en/src/supported-hardware-and-software.md

 This means that you can try out *raspiBackup* on the respective environment and if it runs successfully, you can be happy and use it.
-But if it does not runs or gives error messages, **no** support is given.
+But if it does not run or gives error messages, **no** support is given.
 You can create an issue in *GitHub* and attach the debug log.
 This way *framp* can check whether the problem can be solved with with a few small changes.
 If major changes are necessary, these are not made and therefore *raspiBackup* cannot be used in the environment.